s-vargas/s-vargas.github.io/_pages/defense.md

 ## Defense Details
 ---
-I am thrilled to formally invite you to the dissertation defense of Sonia A. Vargas, who will be defending her project: "*Generations of Negotiation: Viewing U.S. Political Attitudes through the Lens of Contemporary Immigrant Generations*"
+In July Sonia A. Vargas will be defending her dissertation project: "*Generations of Negotiation: Viewing U.S. Political Attitudes through the Lens of Contemporary Immigrant Generations*"
 In fulfillment of the requirements for the degree of Doctor of Philosophy in Government and Politics from the University of Maryland.
-Please RSVP.
+Please RSVP for an accurate headcount and spotlight at the bottom of the page!

 [ ### Abstract ]: #